 February 5, 2021:

 On February 2, HRPS responded to a collision in the area of Appleby Line and No. 2 Side Road.
-As a result, Philip Nicho of Milton was charged with operation of a motor vehicle while impaired and driving with a blood alcohol concentration of 80 mg or more.
+As a result, a Milton resident was charged with operation of a motor vehicle while impaired and driving with a blood alcohol concentration of 80 mg or more.

 On February 3, HRPS conducted a traffic stop in the area of Tim Dobbie Drive and Dundas Street.
-As a result, Krzysztof Pasieka was charged with driving with a blood alcohol concentration of 80 mg or more.
+As a result, a man was charged with driving with a blood alcohol concentration of 80 mg or more.

 On February 4, HRPS responded to a complaint in the area of Guelph Line and Queensway Drive.
-As a result, Brian Gordon of St. Catharines was charged with operation of a motor vehicle while impaired and driving with a blood alcohol concentration of 80 mg or more.
+As a result, a St. Catharines resident was charged with operation of a motor vehicle while impaired and driving with a blood alcohol concentration of 80 mg or more.

 February 1, 2021: